ecadlabs/taquito/docs/wallet_API.md

 ## What is the Wallet API?

 You have learned how to use Taquito to interact with the Tezos blockchain.
 Up to this document, we used a signer to sign operations.
 Interactive dApps (short for "decentralized Apps") commonly use a wallet to sign operations.
+The Wallet API provides a new yet familiar way to interact with the blockchain and smart contracts by delegating several actions that Taquito previously handled to the wallets.
+This delegation offers more flexibility for both developers and users and gives the ecosystem more space to evolve.
 From a user's perspective, the workflow is as follows:

 1. The user has a wallet installed and configured on their device.
 (Or they might be using a web-based wallet)
 2. The user visits a dApp.